Point Blank (band)

-Point Blank is an American rock band hailing from Irving, Texas, United States.
+Point Blank was an American rock band hailing from Irving, Texas, United States.
 The band formed in 1974 in Irving, Texas, and recorded six albums between 1974 and 1982.
-Garnering occasional airplay on AOR radio stations, the band is best known for their 1981 hit single, "Nicole" and their prior hit "The Hard Way" gained much exposure.
-They toured with many bands, such as: Aerosmith, ZZ Top, Kiss, Marshall Tucker Band, Lynyrd Skynyrd, Blue Oyster Cult, Johnny & Edgar Winter, Bad Company, J. Geils Band, and Ted Nugent.
+Garnering occasional airplay on AOR radio stations, the band is best known for their only hit single, "Nicole", from 1981.
+Point Blank broke up in 1983.

-After playing concert arenas, playing before thousands each night, POINT BLANK decided to call it a night in 1983.
-Most of the band members either continued playing locally in Dallas/Ft.
-Worth area and/or started their own successful businesses.

 History

-The band was discovered and managed by Bill Ham's Lone Wolf Productions (ZZ Top, Jay Boy Adams, and Eric Johnson).
+The band was discovered and managed by Bill Ham's Lone Wolf Productions (ZZ Top, and Eric Johnson).
 The original six albums were recorded in Memphis with engineer/producer Terry Manning.
 Point Blank's sound is rooted in southern rock and boogie, but drifted towards hard rock and mainstream AOR by the early 1980s.
 In 1981, they released their fifth album, American Exce$$, which included the hit single "Nicole".
-With strong air-play on AOR radio stations the track reached #20 on Billboard Magazine's Rock Tracks chart.
-Subsequently, "Nicole" was also released as a 45 RPM single and peaked inside the Top 40, at #39 on Billboard's Hot 100.
-In their heyday they were known for their relentless touring, sometimes playing more than 200 shows per year.
-In 1984, the band broke up.
+With strong air-play on AOR radio stations the track reached No. 20 on Billboard Magazine's Rock Tracks.
+Subsequently, "Nicole" was also released as a 45 RPM single and peaked inside the Top 40, at No. 39 on Billboard's Hot 100, before quickly dropping off the chart.
+In their heyday they were known for playing more than 200 shows per year.
+In 1982, they released their final album, On A Roll.
+While the title track reached No. 27 on Billboard's Rock chart, it failed to chart on the Hot 100, and the album itself got no higher than No. 127 on the Hot 200.
+In 1983 the band broke up.

-The band's core members reunited for a benefit concert in 2005.
-The benefit concert, held on September 17, 2005 was recorded and became a new live album titled Reloaded.
-After its initial release, they continued touring.
 In late 2009, Point Blank released Fight On!, their first studio album in 27 years.
 Both the Reloaded and Fight On! albums were released on the Dixiefrog label.

-Bassist Phillip Petty died from cancer on June 7, 2010.
-Guitarist Kim Davis died on October 18, 2010 from a self-inflicted gunshot wound, aged 58.
-The studio musician Michael Hamilton, who played keyboards for the group died, also from cancer, on May 13, 2011.